Last update: 24 August 2023

 1.1 ESHRE embryology certification is available to ESHRE members only.
-A maximum of 200 European and 100 non-European applicants can apply each year.
+A total maximum of 420 applicants can be accepted to sit the exam.

-1.3 All applicants must guarantee that when applying they truly fulfil the required criteria for the “Senior Clinical” or “Clinical” Embryologist certification as stated below:
+1.3 All applicants must guarantee that they truly fulfil the required criteria for the basic level or advanced level Embryology certification as stated below:

 2.1 The Embryology Certification Steering Committee requires an independent recognition of university degrees.
-Therefore all applicants will need to have their highest university degree validated via EP-NUFFIC (the Netherlands organisation for international cooperation in higher education, http://www.epnuffic.nl/en).
-When making credential evaluations, EP-NUFFIC uses the criteria and procedures to be considered as 'good practice' in the Lisbon Recognition Convention.
+Therefore, all applicants will need to have their highest university degree validated by EP-NUFFIC (the Dutch organisation for international cooperation in higher education, http://www.epnuffic.nl/en).
+When making credential evaluations, EP-NUFFIC uses the criteria and procedures considered as 'good practice' by the Lisbon Recognition Convention.

-Note: Some Masters courses don’t fit the criteria of official national university degree, therefore not all Masters courses will be validated by EP-NUFFIC.
-For example, a Spanish so-called “título propio”, although possibly accepted by employers to represent a certain level of competency, is not recognised as an official Masters degree according to Spanish regulations.
+Note: Some master’s courses do not fit the criteria of official national university degree, therefore not all master’s courses will be validated as such by EP-NUFFIC.
+For example, a Spanish so-called “título propio”, although possibly accepted by employers to represent a certain level of competency, is not recognised as an official master’s degree according to Spanish regulations.

 2.3 Applicants must be able, if requested, to provide ESHRE with originals or verified copies of results of university degrees or any other valid documentation.

-2.4 The name stated on your ID/passport should be the same as the one on your diploma.
+2.4 The name stated on your ID/passport should be the same as the one on your degree.
 All name changes need to be clarified with official documents.

-3.2 When filling out the application form you also have to show in a logbook that you have performed a minimum number of treatments.
-This logbook should state how many treatment cycles you have performed (including the start and end dates of performance of each of the nine methods listed in the requirements).
+3.2 When filling out the application form, you also have to submit a valid logbook which proves that you have performed a minimum number of treatments.
+This logbook should state how many treatment cycles you have performed (including the exact start and end dates (month & year) of performance of each of the 9 procedures listed in the requirements).
 If you have changed clinics, you need more than one logbook.
-Each logbook must be verified and signed by the laboratory supervisor in order to guarantee its authenticity.
+Each logbook must be verified and signed by the respective applicant’s supervisor in order to guarantee its authenticity.
 Applicants applying for the first time, must ensure their logbooks are in the provided format (other logbook formats will NOT be accepted).
 Applicants who have been accepted for this exam before must update their most recent logbook according to the provided format.
 Previously accepted logbooks can be accepted, provided they still meet the current requirements.

-3.3 A minimum of 50 cases per procedure is required for all of the 9 procedures.
+3.3 A minimum of 50 cases/cycles per procedure is required for all of the 9 procedures.

-3.4 An experience of three years (clinical) /six years (senior clinical) is required for at least 5 out of 9 procedures.
+3.4 An experience of three years* (basic level) /six years* (advanced level) is required for at least 5 out of 9 procedures.

-3.8 In accordance with the European GDPR-law, both the supervisor(s) and the references will be contacted to inform them that their names are mentioned in your logbook and application forms.
+3.8 In accordance with the European GDPR (EU Regulation 2016/679), both the supervisor(s) and the references will be notified by ESHRE that their names are mentioned in your logbook and application forms.
 If your supervisor or reference does not support your application, it may be rejected.

 3.10 Logbook requirements